 I started with a simple process for making the videos, and have since worked to make it even simpler.
 The simpler I make the process — and the more stripped-down I make the idea for a video — the more likely it is that I actually make a video.

 A lot of creative formats

-Sometimes the easiest thing might simply be to blog your idea, or to post it on social media.
+Sometimes the easiest thing might simply be to blog your idea or post it on social media.
 There are also a lot of creative formats, as well as games, that have a kind of simplicity and low demand built-in.
 Why not try your hand at blackout poetry (blocking out text on a printed page and leaving words that form a poem or aphorism), microfiction (stories with 300 words or less), or any of the art and party games that the surrealists used to indulge in (just google “surrealist games”)?

 Also, don’t worry that someone will steal your idea.
 There is more to be gained by launching your idea into the world.
 Things will start happening, people will notice you, and by making things you will refine your style and purpose.
 Instead of fearing theft, give your ideas away.
 This is another of the methods I use to bring ideas out of storage and into the world.
 I have, for example, sent an idea for a TV show to National Geographic, interface solutions to Amazon Kindle, and a special design for a baby crib to a local manufacturer.
-I don’t expect much to result from this, but at least gain the satisfaction of completing small projects, and clearing my mind for new ideas.
+I don’t expect much to result from this, but I at least gain the satisfaction of completing small projects and clearing my mind for new ideas.